-OK, so you want to play roulette for cash online at home.
-After you have signed up for a real money account and downloaded the software client (or logged in to play at a site’s no download casino) you’ll be dying to get into some hot roulette action.
+OK, so you want to play online roulette for cash at home.
+After you have signed up for an account at a real money online roulette site and downloaded the software client (or logged in to play at a site's no download casino), you'll be dying to get into some hot action.
 But where to start?

 For the standard "American" version of roulette, there are 38 numbered slots - slots 1 to 36 plus a zero slot and double zero (00) slot.
 The European version has only the single zero slot.
 Betting on an individual number pays odds of 35-to-1, but the odds vary depending on where you bet.

 Start off by choosing a betting limit – anything from a cent to a few dollars, or more if you're a big betting fiend – and place your chips.
 This is fairly straightforward – just click on the numbers you want to bet on.

 Once you've placed your bets, the virtual dealer will call, 'No More Bets', and the wheel will spin.
 Once the wheel comes to a stop, the ball will rest in a particular slot and all winning bets will be immediately paid out.

 But hang on, what are those other areas to place bets on?
 Well, a roulette table features plenty of other areas to put your chips.

 A regular American or European online roulette game will allow you to bet on whether the ball falls in even spaces or odd, red or black, or even columns or sections of numbers.
 Columns pay double your money, while winning on red or black, or even or odd bets pays out even money.

 Click to expand +

 So far, so standard, but plenty of additional betting options are available during real money matches of online roulette.